sherbondy/convox.github.io/_getting_started/developing-locally.md

     exec "$@"

-Both `ENTRYPOINT` and `CMD` can be overriden at runtime.
+Both `ENTRYPOINT` and `CMD` can be overridden at runtime.
 In fact, everything in the build can be overridden or augmented with information passed to `docker run`.
 That's the very reason we need something like `docker-compose.yml`!